NativeScript/summer-of-nativescript/july/lab.md

 Telerik AppBuilder is a [paid product](https://www.telerik.com/purchase/appbuilder), but everyone gets a free 30-day trial to evaluate the product.
 Telerik AppBuilder is part of the [Telerik Platform](http://www.telerik.com/platform), which offers additional tools and services for NativeScript apps, such as push notifications, cloud data, analytics, and more.

-## Choose an option
+## Start an app

-Click one of the links below to continue with the lab, or try both to help you decide which interface to use.
+Use the links below to get started building apps with NativeScript.
+Feel free to continue using the interface you're most comfortable with (CLI or AppBuilder), or to go through both to help you decide which interface to use.

 * [**Go through the NativeScript CLI lab**](lab-cli.md)
 * [**Go through the Telerik AppBuilder lab**](lab-appbuilder.md)